ShahAlammm/service-center-fixedIT/README.md

-# Delivery Express - Seamless Parcel Delivery App
+# FixedIT - Seamless device repair App

-Welcome to Delivery Express, your go-to platform for efficient and secure parcel delivery.
+Welcome to FixedIT, your go-to platform for efficient and secure device repair.
 This README provides a quick overview of our application's key features.

 ## Features